volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

     }

     publish_info {
-      // One of the arguments from this list "disable publish publish_fqdns dns_delegation" must be set
+      // One of the arguments from this list "dns_delegation disable publish publish_fqdns" must be set disable = true

-      dns_delegation {
-        dns_mode  = "dns_mode"
-        subdomain = "value"
     }
   }
-  }
   where {
-    // One of the arguments from this list "virtual_site segment_site segment_vsite segment virtual_network site" must be set
+    // One of the arguments from this list "virtual_network site virtual_site" must be set

     virtual_network {
       ref {